Case Study: How L&T Komatsu's IR Strategies Prevented Layoffs in Tough Times

 srinathagathsya

-1. How many top performers did your org loose during this phase
+1. How many top performers did your organization lose during this phase?

-2. Were the top performer exits lesser than previous years as a proportion to the whole
+2. Were the top performer exits fewer than in previous years as a proportion of the whole?

-3. To retain top talent was there any specific intervention form HR
+3. To retain top talent, was there any specific intervention from HR?

-5. Could the efforts made to process parts made during a normal business environment save more ?
-Was it taken or was it during this stint alone and discontinued
+5. Could the efforts made to process parts during a normal business environment save more?
+Was it taken or was it during this stint alone and discontinued?

-6. What was the spending on Product marketing activities, per se there were strategies form certain companies to increase their budgets rather decrease which had good results
+6. What was the spending on product marketing activities?
+Per se, there were strategies from certain companies to increase their budgets rather than decrease, which had good results.

-7. How did HR team itself gear up to these tasks given the facts that these major changes also called for proper orientation to employees at large
+7. How did the HR team itself gear up to these tasks, given the facts that these major changes also called for proper orientation to employees at large?

 Warm regards,